1-DARK/Study-MBBS-Abroad/README.md

 3. Commit your changes (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request with a detailed description of your changes.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for further details.